-Among the many risk factors associated with PTLD development are immunosuppression of the immune system associated with graft-versus-host disease (GvHD) therapy and prophylaxis, which may or may not be directly associated with infectious etiologies.
+Among the many risk factors associated with PTLD development are immunosuppression associated with graft-versus-host disease (GvHD) therapy and prophylaxis, which may or may not be directly associated with infectious etiologies.
 The EBV-negative PTLDs that occur may be biologically distinct from the disease associated with EBV.28,29 GvHD results from engrafted donor T lymphocytes responding to foreign host proteins on epithelia of multiple organs, but especially the skin, lung, liver, and gastrointestinal tract.11 GvHD is most commonly reported in patients who have received allogeneic stem cell transplants.
 However, it may also occur in a subset of patients who fail to mount an effective response to immunologically competent lymphoid cells that may or may not be virus-infected and that are transplanted as part of a solid tissue, such as liver.
 GvHD may also occur concurrently with PTLD.
 Historically, when GvHD occurs within 100 days of transplantation it has been defined as acute GvHD (aGvHD).
-In both pediatric and adult patients, post-transplant–associated cGvHD, has generally been defined as occurring 100 days post-transplant.
-This temporal difference is no longer a defining criteria, and is now considered an arbitrary distinction between the two disorders since it is now recognized that there is temporal overlap between these disorders.11,12 cGvHD can coincide with the development of either early-onset (<2 years) or late-onset (>2 years) PTLD post-transplant.19,35 When PTLD and GvHD occur simultaneously they may involve the same organs.
-Consequently, depending upon the organs involved it can be diagnostically challenging to distinguish these two conditions based on histopathologic lesions when they occur in the same host.8 However, our data show that histopathologic examination of select tissues can aid in differentiating these two conditions when in the same host.
+In both pediatric and adult patients, post-transplant–associated chronic GvHD (cGvHD), has generally been defined as occurring 100 days post-transplant.
+This temporal difference is no longer a defining criteria, and is considered an arbitrary distinction between the two disorders since it is now recognized that there is temporal overlap between these disorders.11,12 cGvHD can coincide with the development of either early-onset (<2 years) or late-onset (>2 years) PTLD post-transplant.19,35 When PTLD and GvHD occur simultaneously they may involve the same organs.
+Consequently, depending upon the organs involved it can be diagnostically challenging to distinguish these two conditions based on histologic lesions when they occur in the same host.8 However, our data show that histopathologic examination of select tissues can aid in differentiating these two conditions when in the same host.

-Here we report on a cohort of 11 NSG mice that developed atypical lymphoproliferations of human cells after receiving transplants of pediatric solid tumors.
+Here we report on a series of 11 NSG mice that developed atypical lymphoproliferations of human cells after receiving transplants of pediatric solid tumors.
 These lymphoproliferations were consistent with both GvHD-like lesions and EBV-positive and EBV-negative PTLD.
 NSG mice in which PTLD was diagnosed had both polymorphic and monomorphic lymphomatous proliferations.
 Our data provide the first demonstration of EBV- and non–EBV-associated post-transplant lymphoproliferations concurrent with EBV-negative GvHD arising from the transplantation of pediatric solid tumors into NSG mice.
 Our data further suggest that testing of pediatric xenografts for human lymphocyte markers and/or EBV contamination before implantation may be helpful in assessing the potential for a successful PDX engraftment.
 Our data show that PDX tumors removed at the end of a study should be examined more closely for these lymphoid and plasmacytic proliferations of human origin.

 MATERIALS AND METHODS